Fauci warns again about the US reopening as more evidence emerges of virus's early spread

 • Don't expect a vaccine in time for the start of the school year in the fall, Fauci said.
 That goes with what he's said previously about a vaccine: Maybe January at the earliest, and even that's pushing it.
 So, schools will have to rely on testing to help students feel safe enough to return, Fauci said.

 • The nation's actual death toll is likely higher than reported, Fauci said.
 He cited New York City, where the health care system was overwhelmed.
-"There may have been people who died at home (in that city) who did have ...
-Covid who are not counted as Covid because they never really got to the hospital," Fauci said.
+'There may have been people who died at home (in that city) who did have ...
+Covid who are not counted as Covid because they never really got to the hospital.'

-• The US should have the capacity to produce, distribute and apply "at least 40 (million) to 50 million tests per month" by September, Adm.
-Dr. Brett Giroir, assistant secretary for health at the Department of Health and Human Services, said.
+• The US should have the capacity to produce, distribute and apply 'at least 40 (million) to 50 million tests per month' by September, said Adm.
+Dr. Brett Giroir, assistant secretary for health at the Department of Health and Human Services.

 The federal government has been under fire for the pace of the country's production of coronavirus tests.
 Public health experts say regular testing is critical to understanding the spread of the virus and to control it.